 Part 2: Why You Need to Backup Microsoft Office?

-Portability: In case you back up your Microsoft Office files in a flash memory or even on a disk, it allows you to transport them to any other computer or keep them on your hard drive in the event that you update your computer.
+- Portability: In case you back up your Microsoft Office files in flash memory or even on a disk, it allows you to transport them to any other computer or keep them on your hard drive if you update your computer.

 Part 3: How to Backup Microsoft Office Before Reformatting Hard Drive?